laszlof/riot/README.md

 2. Supplying arguments for event handlers: `onclick={ setState('active') }`

-3. Auto-assign of commonly used variables: `self`, `refs` and `tags`.
-These are real variables and won't clutter the instance namespace.

-4. Meaningful error messages on the expressions
+3. Meaningful error messages on the expressions

-5. Meaning compiler error messages such as "Unbalanced tag".
+4. Meaning compiler error messages such as "Unbalanced tag".
 The compiler now traverses the HTML with `simple-dom` having deeper understanding of the layout.

+5. The `<yield>` tag runs on parent context where the code resides and can contain complex constructs like loops and custom tags.

+6. Easy to write and quick test suite.
+Can be run on every file save, which is crucial for enjoyable development flow.